Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

 b. *Act*: Next, is the part where you run your testing functions and store the result in a variable.

 c. *Assert*:  Since you already know the correct result of the test, then you compare your expected result with the response of the test you ran.
-If the test returns the expected result, it passes else the test does not pass.
+If the test returns the expected result, it passes else, the test does not pass.

 Also following the format:
 ```JavaScript